 Checking out the competition is something every business should be doing.

-If you’re able to see what’s working or not working for them, then you can take advantage of this information and improve your own strategies to elevate your business.
+If you’re able to see what’s working or not working for them, then you can take advantage of this information.
+Discover “hidden” ways to improve your own strategies, elevating business.

 There are several tools out there to help you find out what your competitors are doing well, or not so well.
-For this post, I’ve decided to focus on the less obvious ways in which you can do so, and (even better) they’re all free!
+This post focuses on the less obvious ways in which you can do so.
+Even better, they’re all free!

 If you’re like me and you enjoy playing the role of detective, then I guarantee that you’ll want to try out these five tools as soon as you get to the end of this article.